vorsanigo/Tweet2Geo/README.md

 - `tweets_dataset.py`, to create a dataset of tweets with their fields saved in different columns
 - `tweets_flux.py`, to extract locations and map them using *Nominatim* by calling a function from `nominatim_ner_geocoding.py`

+## Requirements

+Some files/tools are required to run some scripts.
+In particular, all the scripts that use `ner.py` need *CoreNLP*/*Stanza* models, while to perform preprocessing it can be required to have the two files `unicode_flags.csv` and `weird_words.csv`